swiftlang/swift/docs/ASTCacheSerializationFormat.md

 The proper fix is to set up `ResolveType` in the test fixture so the test actually exercises the ErasureExpr deserialization path.

+### 11.8 Outstanding work

+Current state: **48 diffs** (down from 135), 14/19 lit tests pass, 56/56
+unit tests pass.
+No crashes.

+1. **Reduce verify-ast-cache diffs from 48 to zero**:
+   - Trace each remaining diff to its root cause.
+With the DenseMap corruption fixed (vector workaround), the remaining 48 diffs are genuine serialization fidelity gaps.
    - Common diff patterns: missing source ranges on body exprs/stmts, `ErrorExpr` where original has a typed expr, missing `body` field on accessors, pattern binding decls not serialized,